Carmel Sepuloni: Early years

 Sepuloni was born and raised in Waitara, Taranaki, and attended New Plymouth Girls' High School.
+Her father was a Samoan-Tongan migrant freezing worker, who migrated to New Zealand without being able to speak English, and "staunch unionist" and her mother was a Pākehā from a conservative farming family.

-She moved to Auckland in 1996 to attend the Auckland College of Education and University of Auckland where she attained a Diploma of Teaching (Primary), and a Bachelor of Education respectively.
-She also holds a Post Graduate Diploma in Education.
-Her father was a Samoan- Tongan migrant freezing worker, who migrated to New Zealand without being able to speak English, and 'staunch unionist' and her mother was a Pākehā from a conservative farming family.
-She has two sons.
-She married writer and musician Daren Kamali in November 2018.
-Before entering politics, Sepuloni was a teacher, with teaching experience in Samoa and with Auckland Youth in alternative education programmes; an equity manager; and a research project manager in Pacific health at the University of Auckland.
+She moved to Auckland in 1996 to attend the Auckland College of Education and University of Auckland where she attained a Diploma of Teaching (Primary) and a Bachelor of Education, respectively.
+She also holds a Postgraduate Diploma in Education.
+Sepuloni worked as a teacher in Samoa and in alternative education programmes in Auckland.
+Later, she worked as an equity manager and a research project manager in Pacific health at the University of Auckland.